Zack Short Player Props: Tigers vs. Red Sox

 - Short is batting .235 with eight doubles, five home runs and 18 walks.

+- In 43.5% of his 69 games this season, Short has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has hit a long ball in five games this year (7.2%), homering in 2.7% of his trips to the plate.
+- He has hit a long ball in 7.2% of his games this season, and 2.7% of his plate appearances.

-- Short has driven in a run in 15 games this year (21.7%), including 10 games with more than one RBI (14.5%).
-He has also driven in three or more of his team's runs in three contests.
+- In 21.7% of his games this year, Short has had at least one RBI.
+He's picked up more than one in 14.5% and driven in three or more of his team's runs in three contests.

 - In 12 of 69 games this season, he has scored, including multiple runs once.